hwblue24/imageCarousel/README.md

-Build a dropdown menu using js.
+Build an image carousel using js.